tropiano/tropianhs/_posts/2025-07-11-june-report.md

 Another month another report.
 Looking at my notes, it seems such a long time ago.
 I guess that means I am making progress, or at least I am moving forward and doing things.
 Which is positive.

 I started to meet new people again in June, which is something I didn't do since a very long time.
 Living in another country is complicated to find new people, but social media help.
-Despite all the hate and brainrot online, I still think social medias are a net positive in people's lives.
+Despite all the hate and brainrot online, **I still think social medias are a net positive in people's lives**.
 Especially people that travel a lot and have non-standard interests.

 Work-wise, I kept freelancing, this helps me have a stable income.
 Although I am not saving, and actually losing a few hundreds each month.
 Life is expensive in Moscow, and the exchange rate is not making it easier.

 Time is still an issue, but getting better.
 I manage to find time to build on the side, especially at night and sometimes on weekends.
-I got into a routine where around 9 pm everybody is asleep, and I can build for 2-3 hours.
+I got into a routine where around 9 pm everybody is asleep, and **I can build for 2-3 hours**.
 I think that's what Pat Walls does.
 Focused work for 2 hours every day is enough to build a business.

 But I feel like I'm a bit rusty and cannot ship as fast as before.
 That's why in June I decided to challenge myself.
 I am going to ship 3 products by the end of the Summer.
 Ideally one each month.
 Let's see if I can make it.
 The goal is to build some ship muscle, not to launch a big success.
 Low expectations.